Like (Samal’s Clear) Water for (Malagos) Chocolates and Davao’s Durian, Culture and More

 Aside from the sumptuous buffet dishes, platters of appetizers were also served

-Before our visit to Malagos Museum, we had our Davao-themed buffet lunch inside the resort where we were treated to cultural show featuring young performers from the Malagos community.
+Before our visit to Malagos Museum, we had our Davao-themed buffet lunch inside the resort where we were treated to a cultural show featuring young performers from the Malagos community.
 The show, which combines Bagobo dance with folk dances to portray the stories of several communities and their own festivities, is a representation of the region's rich and varied cultural heritage.

 Rescued and rehabilitated Eagles are taken care off at the Philippine Eagle Center